ali4006/pacetests/README.md

 # Serverless Framework AWS Lambda Function

-This is an example assignment for RioTinto Data Engineer position.
+This is an example assignment for Data Engineer position.
 The main goals of the assignment are:

 1) Write a script (bash preferred) that uploads the local raw file into an S3 bucket.